Mbocpe/Mbocpe/README.md

   + **A chat website using MEAN stack**
   + **An Aussie Rules mobile game** (help)
 - 🌱 I’m currently studying Bachelor of Information Technology - Software Development at Griffith University.
-- 👯 I’m looking to collaborate on an Aussie Rules mobile game.
-- 🤔 I’m looking for help with full-stack programming.
-- 💬 Ask me about **WebDev, SQL, Sports**.
 - 📫 How to reach me:
     + [bocminhkhoi@gmail.com](mailto:bocminhkhoi@gmail.com)
     + [khoi.boc@griffithuni.edu.au](mailto:khoi.boc@griffithuni.edu.au) (Griffith University)
-- ⚡ Why do I have this nickname?
-    + I used to play football/soccer in school and was able to witness a 19-year-old Kylian Mbappé thrashing through the defense during the 2018 FIFA World Cup.
-So my friends came up with this nickname and I have been using it since.

 ## 🚀 Skills and Technologies:
 - **Languages**: